rodolphe37/halloween2021-bat-tuto-youtube-video/README.md

-# Getting Started with Create React App
+# Css animation with Create React App base.

 Repo for "How to create bat with svg/html/css in ~15 mins" youtube tuto movie.